 Most experienced walkers find walking fun and enjoyable.
 Even so, think about the effort it takes to walk for a whole hour, and compare that to the effort it takes to down one blended coffee beverage or one fast-food burger.
 Consider these stats:

 - Starbucks Venti Java Chip Frappuccino®: 600 calories (2-3 hours of walking)

 - McDonalds Big Mac®: 540 calories (almost 2-3 hours of walking)

 - Subway Footlong Italian BMT: 820 calories (2.5 – 4 hours of walking)

 Since you’re already putting in so much work getting your steps, put in a bit of work to identify better choices in what you eat.
 Do a bit of research on portion control, find healthier, lower-calorie snacks that you still love and eat better on the go to complement your new step goal.
+Swap out one high-calorie drink daily with plain water or unsweetened tea.
 Many people find success using a food journal or using one of the many calorie-tracking apps to keep tabs on what you’re actually eating each day.